BhargavKarnati/PowerBi_dashboard_project/README.md

-This is a power bi end to end project.
+These are power bi end to end projects.